projectriff/projectriff.io/docs/v0.4/invokers/java.md

 riff core deployer create upper --function-ref upper
 ```

 This should create the resources needed for a deploying the function.
-You can invoke the function using `kubectl proxy` command to access the service that was created.
+You can invoke the function using `kubectl port-forward` command to access the service that was created.

 In a separate terminal issue:
 ```bash